 Employment is where we’re making the biggest progress.
 That includes how we provide good quality jobs, ensure we pay the living wage, and offer routes into employment that don’t rely solely on educational attainment.

 Apprenticeships are important because they give people with different backgrounds an opportunity to access rewarding careers.
 We’ve now built up a very large apprenticeship offer, covering everything from entry level apprenticeships right through to degree and masters level, from admin roles through to facilities, medical engineering and indeed clinical apprenticeships.
 We are currently a pilot site for the nurse apprenticeship programme.

 We’re also trying to ensure we offer career opportunities to local people from deprived or excluded communities.
 Some of the most deprived areas nationally are smack bang on our doorstep, Lincoln Green, for example, which has a high percentage of people who’ve recently emigrated to the UK.
 We’ve partnered with Leeds City Council’s Priority Neighbourhoods programme to run a recruitment drive in those areas, with the council offering English as a second language courses at the same time.

 How is the trust using its role as a purchaser and owner of a large estate?

-The trust’s turnover is around £1.3 billion a year, of which about £450 million is spent on goods and services.
+The trust’s turnover is around £1.3bn a year, of which about £450m is spent on goods and services.
 We are exploring how we might increase the value from that spend in terms of its health creating properties.
 Directing more spend towards local businesses creates social value, and benefits local employees of those companies.

 It’s possible that a local focus could also increase efficiency, reduce environmental impact and create jobs.
 For example, we currently send all our laundry several hundred miles down the M1 for processing, but we’re considering working with other anchor institutions locally to instead create jobs in Leeds and West Yorkshire to do that work closer to home.